-The Group values its employees and considers staff as the most valuable asset by promoting a fair and positive workplace.
-To foster a friendly working environment, the Group advocates for equal opportunities, inclusion and healthy work-life balance, as stated in the staff handbook presented to the employees.
-The Group is in full compliance with the requirements of the Taiwan Labour Standards Act.
+The Group values the well-being of its employees and considers its staff as the most valuable asset of enterprise development.
+Therefore, the Group fully respects and protects the basic rights of every employee by promoting a fair and inclusive workplace.
+To foster a people-oriented working environment and retain our talents, the Group is committed to provide equal opportunity for all, advocates for inclusion, and promotes healthy work-life balance.
+These principles are stated in the Employee Handbook and applicable to all employees.
+As a responsible employer, the Group is operated in full compliance with the requirements of the Taiwan Labour Standards Act and relevant labour laws in other operating markets.

-The employee handbook stipulates the details of the employment policies and procedures such as employment conditions, compensation and dismissal, working hours, leaves and other benefits.
-The handbook contains important information including the remuneration policies, employee benefits, rights on dismissal, appraisal and benefits system.
+The Employee Handbook and the Human Resources Management Policy have stipulated the details of the employment policies and recruitment procedures that are in effect within the Group.
+The Group strives to ensure transparent information regarding employee obligations and rights such as employment conditions, compensation and dismissal, standard working hours, leaves and other benefits.
+The handbook also contains important information including the remuneration policies, employee benefits, rights on dismissal, appraisal, and benefits system.
+During the reporting year, the Group was not aware of any material non-compliance with employment-related laws and regulations, including but not limited to the Labour Standards Act, that would have a significant impact on the Group.

-As guided by the Taiwan Employee Welfare Fund Act, the Group offers employee welfare benefits to those who have achieved performance expectations on top of competitive salary packages based on employees' qualifications, tenure and position.
-The Group adopted a staff-oriented approach to improve employees' benefits and ensure their well-being.
-For example, employees are entitled to company holidays, complimentary lunches on days of operation and nap accommodations.
+Following the guidance from the Taiwan Employee Welfare Fund Act, the Group also offers employee welfare benefits to reward those who have achieved performance expectations on the Employee Performance Appraisal.
+To recruit and retain talents, the Group offers competitive salary packages based on employees' qualifications, tenure, and position, which are reviewed by the Human Resources Department and specific business units.
+The Group has adopted a staff-oriented approach to improve employees' benefits and ensure their well-being through offering employees compassionate leaves, maternity leaves, paternity leaves, company holidays, complimentary lunches on days of operation.

-The Group invests in creating a better workplace for its employees.
-For example, a canteen and a staff break room are set up in Astro Thermal's factory so that employees can relax and recharge.
+The Group has invested in creating a better workplace for its employees.
+For example, a canteen and a staff break room have been set up in Astro Thermal's factory so that employees could relax and recharge.
 The factory is also equipped with lockers for employees to store their personal belongings.
-This year, various sports facilities such as badminton courts, basketball courts and table tennis tables are newly added.
-The Group endeavours to maintain a harmonious work environment through organising company social events including ball game matches, a sports day and a Mid-Autumn Festival staff event, in which employees from all levels can participate.
+A range of sports facilities, such as badminton courts, basketball courts and table tennis tables, are also provided for improving employees' physical and mental health.
+The Group endeavours to maintain a harmonious work environment through organising various company social events, including ball game matches, a sports day and a Mid-Autumn Festival staff event, in which employees from all levels can participate.
+Due to the outbreak of COVID-19 pandemic, many employee activities were cancelled due to restricted social distancing measures, the Group will resume the employee relationship building events in the coming future to enhance team cohesion.
 The Group also closely adheres to the Taiwan Labour Insurance Act where employees enjoy labour insurance as part of their benefits.
 The insurance premium of labour insurance is calculated using the employee's monthly insured salary and insurance premium rate.
 During the COVID-19 pandemic, the Group has expanded insurance coverage for its employees, providing more comprehensive protection to its staff.